-“Five Feet Apart” leaves readers emotional
+“Five Feet Apart” leaves readers touched

 “Human touch.
 Our first form of communication.
 We need that touch from the one we love, almost as much as we need air to breathe.
 I never understood the importance of touch, his touch… until I couldn’t have it.”